HitLuca/Personal-NN/README.md

 - Iris dataset: I tried only once so it's a bit of a joke run.
 By the way the accuracy went up to ~95% on the test data.

 ## References
-I created this project while reading the wonderful [Michael A. Nielsen, "Neural Networks and Deep Learning", Determination Press, 2015] (http://neuralnetworksanddeeplearning.com/index.html), accompained by various papers and online documentation.
+I created this project while reading the wonderful [Michael A. Nielsen, "Neural Networks and Deep Learning", Determination Press, 2015](http://neuralnetworksanddeeplearning.com/index.html), accompained by various papers and online documentation.
-Aside from them, I also have read the machine learning chapters in [The LION Way: Learning plus Intelligent Optimization] (http://www.amazon.com/dp/1496034023), adopting some tecniques described there.
+Aside from them, I also have read the machine learning chapters in [The LION Way: Learning plus Intelligent Optimization](http://www.amazon.com/dp/1496034023), adopting some tecniques described there.

 ## Contributors
 I am working alone on this project, will add contributors as needed.
 If you want to help or simply give me a hint, feel free to ask.
-Mentioning [Alessandro994] (https://github.com/Alessandro994), as he offered to do benchmarks to the past version of the project.
+Mentioning [Alessandro994](https://github.com/Alessandro994), as he offered to do benchmarks to the past version of the project.
 It was so unoptimized that my dual core processor was refusing to crunch all the Mnist dataset -.-

 ## License
-This software is under the [MITLicense] (https://opensource.org/licenses/MIT) Feel free to modify and redistribute it, but please add a mention to the original code.
+This software is under the [MITLicense](https://opensource.org/licenses/MIT) Feel free to modify and redistribute it, but please add a mention to the original code.

 ## Kitty